 Use the semicolon to set off a series that includes commas:

-- The main offices are in Mercer County, N.J.; Marion County, Ind.; and Broward County, Fla.
+- The main offices are in Mercer County, New Jersey; Marion County, Indiana; and Broward County, Florida.

 Use area codes with hyphens for all telephone numbers, or at least once with a listing.
 This practice has become necessary because of the increasing use of cell phones:

 - For international numbers (country code, city code, telephone number): 011-44-20-7535-1515

 If you're using which properly, it typically is preceded by a comma: